ataraxao/drex/Cooperative_Wealth_Agreement.md

 #### 7.3.2 Liquidity Election
 Party B may deliver a written election during the Liquidity Window (a Liquidity Election) to the Independent Administrator specifying:
-(i) Party B’s designated receiving brokerage account (the “B Designated Account”) for any in-kind distribution; and
+(i) Party B’s B Designated Account for any in-kind distribution; and
 (ii) any reasonable operational preferences permitted by Custodian Constraints.

 #### 7.3.3 Liquidity Valuation